This unit plan from the Academy of American Poets encourages students to explore poems by historical and contemporary poets.

 Step 2: Ask students to write down questions they have for the poet about the poem and how it was written.
 They should also write down questions they have about how to read a poem in front of an audience.

-Step 3: When they have finished writing lines, words, images, and questions, ask for volunteers to share some of these with the whole class.
+Step 3: When students have finished writing lines, words, images, and questions, ask for volunteers to share some of these with the whole class.

-Step 4: Make a record of some of these on the board at the front of the room.
+Step 4: Make a record of some of the best examples on the board at the front of the room.
 Explain why you chose the ones you did.

 Writing a Formal Letter